-- Butter: I like to use butter to saute the vegetables but it can be replaced with any type of cooking oil such as olive oil or vegetable oil.
+- Butter: Butter is used to sauté the vegetables because it provides richness to the broth.
+It can be replaced with any type of cooking oil such as olive oil or vegetable oil.

 - Seasonings: Salt, pepper, garlic powder and poultry seasoning pull all the flavors together to create a rich and flavorful broth.

-STEP 2: Pour the chicken stock into the pot and add the sliced carrots.
-Simmer for 10 minutes over medium-high heat to soften the carrots.
+STEP TWO: Add the chicken stock and the sliced carrots to the pot.
+Bring the broth to a simmer and cook for 10 minutes to soften the carrots.

-STEP 3: Add egg noodles and chicken, bring broth back up to a simmer and continue to cook for 5-6 minutes.
+STEP THREE: Add the egg noodles and the cooked, shredded chicken.
+Bring the broth back up to a simmer and cook until the noodles are done and the chicken is heated through, about 5-6 minutes.

 Store the soup in an air-tight container, in the fridge, for up to 4 days.
 This soup taste even better the next day!

 Cooked egg noodles do not freeze well as they turn mushy when thawed.
-To freeze, cook the soup as directed omitting the dry noodles.
+To freeze, cook the soup as directed but omit the dry noodles.
 Freeze the noodle-less soup in freezer-safe bags.

 When ready to eat, thaw in the refrigerator overnight.
 Heat the soup on the stove, bringing to a simmer.
 Add the noodles and simmer for 5-6 minutes.